capsa-gg/capsa/server/README.md

 The Go code to access the database is code-generated with SQLc.
 Database queries are written in SQL directly, and then it's converted to Go.

 After modifying the SQL code in `./sql`, run `make sql` to generate the Go code.
 These changes must be committed to Git.
+For new SQL queries, please follow the existing casing and style patterns.

 For details on how to use SQLc, see the [SQLc documentation](https://docs.sqlc.dev/en/latest/).